edyta-danilkiewicz/html-css/README.md

 # Portfolio
-Web page for learning purpose.
+Web page for learning purposes.

 ## Used in this project
 * HTML5
 * CSS3
+* SASS instead of plain CSS
-* Bootstrap 4
+* Bootstrap 4 based on SASS
 * jQuery
+* Node + Gulp to build frontend

 ## In future will be added
-* Scripts written in JS ES6
+* Custom scripts written in JS ES6
-* SASS
-* Node + Gulp to build frontend